Last2ticketDEV/documentation/README.md

 DELETE /discount-code/discount_1/event/event_50/item/item_1
 DELETE /discount-code/discount_1/event/event_50/item/item_2
 ```

-What is the expected result of ?
+In the API the result of the following endpoints will be empty,

 ```
 LIST /discount-code/discount_1/events
 GET /discount-code/discount_1/event/event_50
 ```

-In the API the result will be empty, in the Admin app UX, the result is actually 1, because the UX is adding a record for discount_1 - event_50 when all items are removed for an event
+In the Admin app UX, the result is actually 1 record, because the UX is adding a record for discount_1 - event_50 when all items are removed for an event.
+To achieve similar behaviour add the relation explicitly after the 2 deletes:
 ```
 PUT /discount-code/discount_1/event/event_50
 ```